sujitdebnath/fau-bionet-project-ws23/README.md

 This project consists of ***two*** parts:

 1. scRNA-seq Analysis
-    - Which consists of disease research, data collection, cell type annptation, and DEG
+    - Which consists of disease research, data collection, cell type annotation, and DEG
 2. Preparing a web-based template to demonstrate the finding
     - Which should be interactive and easy to use.